 Transfer credits from accredited institutions will be accepted by Shorter College as long as the courses represented by those credits relate to Shorter College's curriculum.
 Only those courses in which transferring students have earned the grade of "C" or above will be accepted.
-Transferable courses will not be counted in the student's GPA, but will count in the students completed credits.
+Transferable courses will not be counted in the student's GPA, but will count in the student's completed credits.
 Transcripts with transferrable courses will reflect the grade of (CR) for credit received.
-The transferable credits of any student from another institution will not exceed forty-five hours.
-The residence policy governing students who transfer into a program at the institution states that those students must take their last fifteen (15) hours or (16) hours at Shorter College.
+The transferable credits of any student from another institution will not exceed 45 hours.
+The residence policy governing students who transfer into a program at the institution states that those students must take their 15 or 16 hours at Shorter College.

-Students must request official transcripts from their previous institutions to be sent to the admissions office in order to transfer credit.
+Students must request official transcripts from their previous institutions to be sent to the Admissions Office and/or the Registrar in order to transfer credit.
 Official transcripts must come from the sending institution.
 If the students bring in the transcript, it must be in a sealed unbroken envelope.
 The college determines acceptable transfer credit from other institutions based on evaluation of course's content as described in the catalog of those institutions and in consultation with appropriate academic units at Shorter College as necessary for clarification.